2027: LP Woos Ex-Atiku’s Aide for Ogun Governorship Ticket

 Speaking at the brief event, the LP Chairman in Ogun State, Hon.
 Olubukola Soyoye, said members and supporters of the party have confidence that Showunmi would govern the state better if he becomes the governor of the state.

-She stressed further that the current All Progressives Congress (APC) administration in the state had allegedly mismanaged the state resources and misplaced its potential as the economic hub of the country.
+She stressed further that the current All Progressive Congress (APC) administration in the state had mismanaged the state resources and misplaced its potential as the economic hub of the country.

 The request of LP was buttressed by the LP National Vice Chairman for the South-west, Comrade Abayomi Arabambi, who urged Showunmi to seriously consider flying the party’s governorship flag in the next general election in the country.